-He gives one other reason, a grand one, that I thank God for, that every Latter Day Saint ought to thank God for.
-It is this: "That we henceforth be no more children, tossed to and fro, and carried about with every wind of doctrine, by the sleight of men, and cunning craftiness, whereby they lie in wait to deceive."
+He gives one other reason, a grand one, for which I thank God, and for which every Latter Day Saint ought to thank God.
+It is this: "That we henceforth be no more children, tossed to and fro, and carried about by every wind of doctrine, by the sleight of men, and cunning craftiness, whereby they lie in wait to deceive."